-Despite the fact that the Company currently doesn't have a formal appointment policy, all members of its Board of Directors must have, as set forth by law, a sound reputation, and no person may be elected if (i) declared disabled by an act of the Brazilian Securities Commission - CVM or prevented by special law, or convicted in a bankruptcy crime, malfeasance or bribery, fraud, embezzlement, crime against the public economy, public faith or property, or with a criminal conviction that prohibits, even if temporarily, the access to public offices, and (ii) except if waived by the shareholders' meeting, those that hold positions in companies that may be considered a competitor in the market or has a conflicting interest with the Company.
+Despite the fact that the Company currently doesn't have a formal appointment policy, all members of its Board of Directors must have, as set forth by law, a sound reputation, and no person may be elected if (i) declared disabled by an act of the Brazilian Securities Commission - CVM or prevented by special law, or convicted in a bankruptcy crime, malfeasance or bribery, fraud, embezzlement, crime against the public economy, public faith or property, or with a criminal conviction that prohibits, even if temporarily, the access to public offices, and (ii) except if waived by the shareholders' meeting, people that hold positions in companies that may be considered a competitor in the market or has a conflicting interest with the Company.

-Additionally, the current Shareholders' Agreement, following the provisions of the Prior Shareholders' Agreement, establishes as a basic guiding principle of the performance of the controlling shareholders that the management of the businesses of the Company shall be exercised by experienced and qualified professionals who meet the requirements necessary for the offices held by them.
+Additionally, the Shareholders' Agreement establishes, as a basic guiding principle of the performance of the controlling shareholders, that the management of the businesses of the Company shall be exercised by experienced and qualified professionals who meet the requirements necessary for the offices held by them.